aws/amazon-finspace-examples/ManagedkdbInsights/basic_tick/README.md

 6. End of Day (EOD) Processing

 ## 0. Setup
-There are two py files that contain environment information, basictick_setup.py contains the names of the clusters and database, and another file for a specific Managed kdb environment env-example.py.
-The environment file should be renamed and filled out with the environment information of a FinSpace with Managed kdb Insight environment (items include the AWS account, environment ID, and VPC Id).
+There are two py files that contain environment information, basictick_setup.py contains the names of the clusters and database, and another file for a specific Managed kdb environment env-example.py which should be renamed and filled out with the environment information of a FinSpace with Managed kdb Insights environment (items include the AWS account, environment ID, and VPC Id).
+That renamed file will then be imported by each of the notebooks of this project.

 ## On an EC2
 ### 1. Start TickerPlant (TP)